Signs that someone is affected by abuse will differ between individuals, manifesting in different ways, for example:

 Linley James Solicitors has a dedicated team of lawyers with specialist knowledge and experience to challenge abuse and safeguarding concerns.

-Call us on 0207 060 1210 for an initial consultation.
+Call us now on 0207 060 1210 to book a legal appointment

 Linley James Solicitors safeguarding vulnerable adults